The truth about naps 💤

 It has been suggested having a cup of tea or coffee just before a nap can be beneficial as it gives the double hit of the caffeine (as it takes about 30 minutes to start to metabolise) and the nap.

 Plan your naps.
-The people I work with who do nap, such as shift workers or sports people, get far more from them by keeping to a regular schedule.
+The people we work with who do nap, such as shift workers or sports people, get far more from them by keeping to a regular schedule.
 This means our body gets used to the rhythm of having them on a regular basis and the person taking naps finds it easier to go to sleep.

-We hope that this blog has cleared up some of the myths and rumours surrounding the popular topic of napping.
+Sleep well: We hope that this blog has cleared up some of the myths and rumours surrounding the popular topic of napping.
 To sum up, we're not totally against napping.
 In some cases, it can be a very useful tool to use, but it really depends on your lifestyle and who are you are as a sleeper.